The Rocky Mountain Coal Mining Institute

 The Institute is governed by a Board of Directors.
 The Board consists of the President, President-Elect, Administrative Liaison Officer, Chairman of the Advisory Board, Immediate Past President, three 3-year Directors, and three 2-year Regional Directors.
 The Executive Director and Treasurer are nonvoting members of the Board.

-The Institute has six committees - Committee Descriptions.
+The Institute has four committees - Committee Descriptions.